 The best part of receiving any gift is the feeling of being seen, known and loved for who you are.
 This is true of all of us.

 Try to set aside your own wants, needs and desires when giving a gift.
 Minimalist moms still love to receive gifts, it’s just that the type of gifts we love tend to be counter cultural.
 We’re less about the stuff, and more about the experience.

-Gifting me a bag of oyster crackers and a Tupperware full of frozen crab soup to heat and serve on a rainy day will bring me more joy than most anything else.
+Gifting me a bag of oyster crackers and a Tupperware full of frozen crab soup to heat and serve on a rainy day will bring me more joy than any store bought gift ever could.

 Here are 30 perfect gift ideas that are sure to please the minimalist mom in your life.